Hengle/Nexus-Security.github.io/content/posts/2016-09-09-deadman-diaries-215-mod-full-version.md

 \* An innovative playbook thriller in the form of a diary
 \* Readers are trying to save the main character but \*\*\* it's not that easy

-Deadman Diaries is an introduction to game books (better known as âChoose Your Adventureâ), so the game was designed to be quick and easy to read\*
+Deadman Diaries is an introduction to game books (better known as Choose Your Adventure), so the game was designed to be quick and easy to read\*

 In the form of a diary, readers are immersed in the life of John Riggs, a bank employee who has to repay a gambling debt that will lead him to different illegal and often fatal situations\*